chef/chef-server/docs-chef-io/content/server/auth.md

     minutes.
 This can be fixed by syncing the clock with an Network Time Protocol (NTP) server.

+## User public key update

+Chef infra server user can update public_key using below methods.
+-   Using reregister method
+    Use the reregister argument in knife command to regenerate an RSA key pair for a user.
+The public key will be stored on the Chef Infra Server and the private key will be displayed on STDOUT or written to a named file.

+    Syntax:- knife user reregister USER_NAME (options)
+    Ex:- knife user reregister "Arjun Koch"

+-  Using knife user key command
+    User can have multiple public keys associated with his account in chef server, each public key have a name and expiration date associated with it.
+    Name is an ascii string used to identify public key, expiration date for the public key is specified as an ISO 8601 formatted string: YYYY-MM-DDTHH:MM:SSZ.
+    User can list, add, edit and delete public keys with knife user key command, below are the operations supported. knife user key create to create public key. knife user key delete to delete public key. knife user key list to list user public keys. knife user key edit to edit public keys.

+    Constraints: User can't edit key details which is currently in use.

+    Ex:- To change the key pair of user1.
+       1) Check current keys associated with the user with the help of knife user key list USERNAME.
+          #knife user key list user1
+          default

+       2) Create new key pair with the help of knife user key create.
+          #knife user key create user1 --key-name new_key_03_11_2022

+              {
+                "user": "user1",
+                "name": "new_key_03_11_2022",
+                "expiration_date": "infinity",
+                "create_key": true
+              }

+       3) Make new key effective by placing it in user private key file.

+       4) Check current keys associated with the user.
+          # knife user key list user1
+          default
+          new_key_03_11_2022

+       5) Delete unwanted keys to minimise the security risks.
+          # knife user key delete user1 default
+              Do you really want to delete the key named default for the user named user1?
+(Y/N) Y Deleted key named default for the user named user1

+       6) Check current keys associated with the user.
+          # knife user key list user1
+          new_key_03_11_2022

+-  Using knife user update command public_key can be updated with the help of knife user update command, It is supported in the API V0 of the chef server and depricated in the API V1.
+    As of 12.1.0 public_key in reregister requests will cause a 400 response.

 ## Authorization

 For more information about Chef Infra Server Authorization, see